-Earlier this month, the program went from having 100 bikes at 22 locations scattered around the city to having 500 bikes at 65 locations!
+The program went from having 100 bikes at 22 locations scattered around the city to having 500 bikes at 65 locations!
 The program has been able to expand into new locations and different parts of the city, bringing convenient access to bikes to more people.
-There are now bike stations spreading through the eastern parts of the city, West End, Vine City, and Midtown.

-This is only continuing a trend of growth that the program has enjoyed.
+This continues a trend of growth that the program has enjoyed.
 When the project launched in Downtown Atlanta less than a year ago there were only 100 bikes at 10 locations.
 The program has really taken off, which is great for Atlanta’s citizens and the environment!

-There was even a celebration of the expansion on Wednesday, April 19th.
-An article in the AJC reported that the event took place at Piedmont Park and that Mayor Reed was in attendance, eager to spread the word about the bike share program.
-According to a Patch Atlanta article, Reed and his administration are “committed to making Atlanta a top bicycle-friendly city in the nation.”
+An article in the AJC reported that an event about the Relay program took place at Piedmont Park and that Mayor Reed was in attendance, eager to spread the word about the bike-share program.

 If you’re interested in trying it out, there are different ways to go about getting a Relay bike.

 Option 1: You can visit their website and find a station on the map.
 The site will tell you how many bikes are available at that station.
 You tell it that you want to rent a bike from that location, then carry on from there—it’ll prompt you through the rest!

 Option 2: Or you can download the Social Bicycles app (available through Google Play and through the Apple Store) that will help you find a Relay bike and manage your account.